AdamBoley/Fleet-Command/README.md

 However, if the player chooses to engage, the fight_battle function is called.
 This is the core mechanic of the game, and is what allows the game to simulate space combat.

 The fight_battle function contains the fight_engagement function, which is where the user actually makes tactical decisions.
-Firstly, the user is prompted to enter a number between 1 and 4 to select their tactic.
-The difference in firepower rating between the player's ships and the number of enemy ships that the player has chosen to engage are then compared.
-Based on the difference in firepower ratings, one of several IF / ELIF statements is triggered, which mathematically simulates an engagement.
+Firstly, the user is prompted to enter a number between 1 and 4 to select the tactic they want to use, which determines the number of enemy ships the player's fleet will face.
+The difference in firepower rating between the player's ships and the number of enemy ships that the player has chosen to engage is then calculated.

-Within each IF / ELSE statements, two variables are declared - firepower_factor and losses_factor.
-The firepower_factor determines the percentage of targeted enemy ships that are destroyed.
-The losses_factor determines the number of player ships that are destroyed.

-Both of these variables are passed to a series of 4 functions - update_enemy_group_strength, update_enemy_losses, update_player_ships and update_player_losses.
-Each of these functions calculates the number of ships destroyed and updates the respective dictionary(update_enemy_group_strength updates the enemy_group_strength dictionary, and so on), and then returns the updated dictionary to the fight_engagement function.
+Two variables are then calculated - firepower_factor and losses_factor.
+Firepower_factor is calculated by dividing effective_firepower_difference by player_firepower, and is intended to model the combat power of the player's fleet.
+Losses_factor is calculated by dividing the effective_enemy_firepower by the effective_firepower_difference, and then furthering dividing by a number that depends on the tactic selected.

+Two functions are then called - update_enemy and update_player.
+The update_enemy function updates the enemy_group_strength dictionary and the global enemy_losses dictionary, and then returns the updated enemy_group_strength dictionary.
+The update_player function updates the global player_ships and global player_losses dictionaries, and then returns the updated player_ships dictionary.

 The outcome of the engagement is then printed to the terminal, with the player's ships and the enemy's ships displayed.
 The fight_battle function then checks to see if the current enemy group has any ships remaining.
 If so, the player is offered choice to either re-engage the enemy or disengage.
-If the disengage choice is selected, the mission function ends, and the next mission begins.
+If the disengage choice is selected, the enemy ships that have been ignored are added to the global enemy_bypassed dictionary, the mission function ends, and the next mission begins.

 If the re-engage choice is selected, the fight_engagement function is called again, and is passed the updated values of the player_ships and enemy_group_strength dictionaries.
 This looping set-up effectively allows the game to continuously offer the player the choice of re-engaging without additional functions.
+Once all values in the enemy_group_strength dictionary have been reduced to 0 (i.e, all enemy ships destroyed), the fight_battle function ends and then the mission ends, and the next mission is started.

+The fight_battle function also reduces the player's supply count by 1, and checks to see if the player has supplies remaining.
+If the player runs out of supplies, the game ends.
+The fight_battle function also checks whether the player has run out of ships, and if so, the game ends.

 # Development choices